 - Strategies for flipping classrooms and videoing lectures

 - Automated grading of coding assignments with MATLAB Grader

 - Centralized browser-based MATLAB Online software for teaching and learning

-Session format will include a keynote, presentations of proven teaching activities, panel discussions led by peer leaders, and working groups within and across disciplines.
-Educators will return to their in-person and online classrooms, departments, and institutions armed with new skills, ideas to implement, and improved course offerings.
+Session formats included presentations of proven teaching activities, panel discussions led by peer leaders, and working groups within and across disciplines.
+Educators returned to their in-person and online classrooms, departments, and institutions armed with new skills, ideas to implement, and improved course offerings.